 Conclusion: cyberwarfare and national economies

-States and international organizations should take cyberwarfare seriously, both in time of peace and of war.
+States and international organizations should take cyberwarfare seriously, both in times of peace and of war.

 In many respects, they are already doing that.
-For instance, since 2010 NATO organizes the Locked Shields wargame as an yearly exercise to meet this threat.
+For instance, since 2010, NATO organizes the Locked Shields wargame as a yearly exercise to meet this threat.
 The European Union holds similar initiatives.

 Nations brace for mitigating this kind of threat.
-With regard to Italy, the government has activated the Nucleus for Cyber Security.
+Concerning Italy, the government has activated the Nucleus for Cyber Security.
 Click on the CSIRT website for more information.

-Do not forget that Telsy offers state-of-the-art cybersecurity both for institutional and business client.
+Do not forget that Telsy offers state-of-the-art cybersecurity both for institutional and business clients.
 Visit our site for more info.